goshevs/mariadbHPC/README.md

 ## Configuration directory

 `$MDB_CONF_DIR` is mapped to `/etc/mysql/conf.d` in the mariadb container.
-Ths provides users with the ability to configure the database server by placing a `mariadb.cnf` in the configuration directory.
+This enables the users to configure the database server by placing a `mariadb.cnf` in the configuration directory.

 ## Integration with Apache Spark